scilus/tractometer_website/exampleSite/content/english/ismrm2015/tools.md

 <tr>
 <td style="width:40%;border:1px solid #0AA8A7"> <b>2023 version: ROI-based segmentation</b><br><br>

-- Scripts are offered in <a href="https://github.com/scilus/scilpy"> scilpy</a>.
+- Scripts are offered in <a href="https://github.com/scilus/scilpy"> scilpy</a> (the code below runs with version 1.4.2.
+It can be installed by downloading the release <a href="https://github.com/scilus/scilpy/releases"> here </a> and using `pip install .` inside the folder.
+For help adapting these lines to latest versions, please contact us).
 It can be run using the following steps: 1) Segmentation of the bundles and sub-bundles.
 2) Merging back sub-bundles of the CC and ICP.
 3) Scoring the final bundles.

 <a href="/code_snippets/tools_scoring_code_2022.sh">
     <figure>